What is a Parlay Bet in Sports? Maximize Your Winnings!

 Select Your Wagers

-Choose two or more individual bets (legs) from different games or events.
-These can be moneyline, spread, or over/under bets.
+Choose two or more individual bets (legs) from different games or markets.
+These can be moneylines, point spreads, or totals.

 2